pladisdev/VTS-AI-Plugin/README.md

 * Follow the instructions here in creating a plugin for VTS: https://github.com/DenchiSoft/VTubeStudio/wiki/Plugins More info can be found here: https://github.com/DenchiSoft/VTubeStudio/

+* Currently, the API injects parameters values for FaceAngleX, FaceAngleY, FaceAngleZ, EyeLeftX, and EyeLeftY for ParamAngleX, ParamAngleY, ParamAngleZ, ParamEyeBallX, and ParamEyeBallY respectively.
+These are default and should already be set, but make sure in the model settings that they are.
+For some reason using these values cause the Vtube Studio watermark to appear, even when paid.
+I believe the solution is switching to custom parameters (I think Vtube Studio expects these values to come from a phone app, which also needs to be paid for).
+* You can create different expressions which can then be toggled by the script.
 * You only need 'pip install aioconsole' to run main.py
 * Add your plugin information in the script.
 Your plugin name, developer name, and token
 * Then just run it your favorite way, ie python main.py